dlisemon/CS201R-Tumor-Project/README.md

       - Perfusion characteristics: Higher perfusion and neoangiogenesis occurs with higher grade tumors.
 Perfusion imaging features like CBV would be useful.

+## Game Plan
+- Figure out how to accelerate image CNN model
+- Save resized images
+- Save model weights
+- Use model to extract desired features from MRI images????
+- Augment features with additional generated features and compile into a csv file
+- Start working on the various ensembles to classify tumor based on augmented features